invrainbow/codeperfect/docs/docs/getting-started.md

 CodePerfect only supports MacOS.
 There are no plans to port to Windows or Linux.

-1. [Download](https://codeperfect95.com) the appropriate binary for
+1. [Download](https://codeperfect95.com) the appropriate binary for your architecture.
-   your architecture.
 2. Unzip and drag `CodePerfect.app` into your Applications folder and run it.

-:::info

-The first time you run it, you may get an "Unidentified developer" warning.
-If this happens, right click CodePerfect.app and click Open, then press Open again.
-You'll only need to do this once.
+:::danger

+CodePerfect is not codesigned.
+I'm no longer actively developing this project and have no other use for an Apple Developer membership.
+Please search online to see how to bypass the codesign warning, or build yourself from source.

 :::